jmecom/jmecom.github.io/index.md

   <div class="col-sm-8 col-md-8">

   <p class="lead">
-    Hi, I'm Jordan Mecom.
-I'm a Software Engineer at Square, working on Caviar.
+    Hi, I'm Jordan Mecom and I'm currently a Software Engineer at Square.
     I graduated from Washington University in St. Louis in May 2016.
 Computer vision and machine learning are at the center of my interests, but I also love computational photography and computer graphics.
 When I'm not writing code, I play the drums, watch eSports, play games, and make digital art.

     <br><br>